 There are so many fun and unique glamping property types, it’s hard to choose.
 Instead of relying on your intuition, it may be worth looking at what’s popular among travellers.

-The 2019 KOA report we referenced above found that 42% of travellers seek cabins when searching for glamping accommodation, while 14% seek treehouses, 10% yurts, 9% tiny homes, 9% on-site RVs, 7% safari tents, 3% covered wagons and 3% teepees.
+A recent KOA report found that 42% of travellers seek cabins when searching for glamping accommodation, while 14% seek treehouses, 10% yurts, 9% tiny homes, 9% on-site RVs, 7% safari tents, 3% covered wagons and 3% teepees.

 What’s most important is that you make the most of the land you’ve chosen and create something unique that travellers will not have seen before.

 “Special and distinctive structures capture the imagination and can be lucrative for site owners, so anything out of the ordinary continues to capture the attention of the seasoned glamping audience.
 Also, think about your facilities.
-Hot tubs and outdoor baths or showers are also very popular right now,” said Thom.
+Hot tubs and outdoor baths or showers are also very popular right now,” he added.

 3. Obtain the necessary permits and licences